tborges/JavaScript/Carousel JavaScript/README.md

 <a href="https://github.com/tborges/JavaScript">&larr; JavaScript</a> / Carousel JavaScript - Slideshow / Quote Generator
 <br>
 <br>
-# Carousel - card counting using switch statement javascript
+# Carousel - A slideshow / carousel is used to cycle through elements.
 <small>Easy to understand this tutorial will show you how to create a responsive carousel / slideshow with CSS, HTML and JavaScript.
 <b>A slideshow / carousel is used to cycle through elements.</b></small>
 ![Carousel JavaScript](https://github.com/tborges/JavaScript/blob/master/Carousel%20JavaScript/screen-shot.png)